Douglas Knight: Presidency at Lawrence College

-In 1954, 32-year-old Knight was chosen to succeed Dr. Nathan M. Pusey as the President of Lawrence College.
+In 1954, 32-year-old Knight was chosen to succeed Dr. Nathan M. Pusey as the president of Lawrence College.
 At the time, Knight was the youngest college president in the nation.
-For the next nine years, Knight would leave his Midas touch all over Lawrence College's 48-acre campus, eventually attracting the attention of Duke University's nationwide search for a new president.
+For the next nine years, Knight would leave what would later be called his "Midas touch" all over Lawrence College's 48-acre campus, eventually attracting the attention of Duke University's nationwide search for a new president.
 During Knight's office, Lawrence saw a 100% increase in the book value of the physical plant and a 150% increase in the value of the endowment.
 Faculty salaries were doubled and the curricular structure was revolutionized to create a "three-term, three-course plan".
 Knight impacted Lawrence College in a hugely positive way during his stay there, but would go on to experience more controversial success at Duke University.

 Presidency at Duke University

-On January 1, 1964, Knight assumed his duties as President of Duke University.
+On January 1, 1964, Knight assumed his duties as president of Duke University.
 One of the first actions Knight took as president was the creation of the Fifth Decade Program.
 The Fifth Decade Program was a ten-year plan to expand educational and research programs, strengthen the faculty, and upgrade the physical plant.

 The Duke Vigil

 The Duke Vigil was a weeklong silent demonstration that began on April 5, 1968, following the assassination of Dr. Martin Luther King, Jr. 450 students marched 3 miles to Dr. Knight's home to deliver the following list of demands for a restructuring of the university into something less threatening to African-American students:

 "(1) That he [Knight] sign an advertisement to be published in the Durham Morning Herald calling for a day of mourning; (2) That he press for the $1.60 wage for University employees; (3) That he resign from the then-segregated Hope Valley Country Club; (4) That he appoint a committee of students, faculty and workers to make recommendations concerning collective bargaining and union recognition at Duke."

 Knight invited students into his home and spent the entire night negotiating the terms of their demands.
-Knight faced criticism from the Board of Trustees over his "permissiveness", but weathered the storm.
+Knight faced criticism from the board of trustees over his "permissiveness", but weathered the storm.